ivankliuk/graphite-api-demo/README.rst

 Installation
 ------------

 Installation instruction presumes you're using ``virtualenv`` and ``pip`` for managing Python packages.
-Please note, the project works on Python 2.7+ only.
+The project works on Python 2.7+ and Python 3.4.

 #.
 Download project from GitHub: